geerlingguy/drupal-photo-gallery/scripts/ansible/README.md

   1. Run `ansible-galaxy install -r requirements.yml` to install required Ansible roles.
   1. Run `ansible-playbook digitalocean.yml` to provision the instance and setup Docker and the Drupal Photo Gallery site.

+> Note: If you get an error like `Unable to locate package python-minimal` the first time you run this playbook, you may need to run provisioning as the root user once more: `ansible-playbook digitalocean.yml --extra-vars="force_root_login=true"`.
+If this works, you shouldn't need to add the `--extra-vars` anymore.

 ## Complete Gallery site setup

 There are a few other things you need to do to complete the connection to your AWS account resources (set up via the CloudFormation template in the Rekognition API module):